Missing Ski Found Trapped in 1,300-Year-Old Ice

 A recovery team was quickly assembled, but nature had other plans.
 A “storm descended on our high mountains before we were able to return with proper equipment and a larger team,” Pilø wrote.
 “Along with it came snowfall—just what we wanted to avoid.”
 The team had to wait and hope that the snow didn’t bury the ski beyond reach.
 Doing “fieldwork in the high mountains in late September is marginal business,” he added.

 On September 26, the team—equipped with ice axes, gas coolers, and packing materials—conducted an arduous three-hour ascent to the location.
-They arrived to a fresh blanket of snow, with the ski was nowhere to be seen.
+They arrived to a fresh blanket of snow, with the ski nowhere to be seen.
 Using the GPS coordinates and photos, they managed to find it buried beneath 12 inches (30 cm) of freshly fallen snow.
 After clearing the snow away, they found that the ice “still held an iron grip on the back of the ski,” Pilø wrote.

 Using an axe, a team member carefully chipped away at the ice surrounding the relic.
 Warm water was then used to dislodge the ski from the ice beneath it.
 Pilø said the “moment of truth” came when the archaeologists flipped the ski over and the binding appeared, revealing the “same type of binding as on the ski found in 2014,” This meant that the team had found the missing ski, and that they could reunite the pair after 1,300 years.